Young Malagasies Determined

 The term TGV is also a reference to Andry Rajoelina's nickname, a reference to the French high-speed train TGV and to Rajoelina's fast-mover's personality.

-Politically, TGV promotes government transparency, the development of infrastructure, and multigenerational politics.
-It is the main centre-left rival of the centre-right Tiako I Madagasikara, and currently holds a majority in the national assembly.
+Politically, TGV states that it promotes government transparency, the development of infrastructure, and multigenerational politics.
+It is the main centre-left rival of the centre-right Tiako I Madagasikara, and currently holds a majority in the National Assembly.